JanLahmann/RasQberry/documentation/RasQberry_Setup.md

 # RasQberry Installation and Setup

-If you already have a raspberry pi with the latest version of Raspbian you can start at step 2.
+If you already have a Raspberry Pi with the latest version of Raspberry Pi OS you can start at step 2.

 ## Step 1: Get your Raspberry Pi ready
 With the Raspberry Pi Imager (https://www.raspberrypi.org/software/ ) write the Raspberry Pi OS Raspbian on an (empty) SD-Card.
 You can either choose the Image right from the Raspberry Pi Imager or you can first download Raspbian at https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit.